uipath-certification/uipath-certification.github.io/_posts/2020-9-9-act-access-to-package.md

 Option B is correct.

+<h3>UiPath Activity Missing and Not Loaded Error</h3>

+Whenever an activity you need is missing, just click the _Manage Packages_ button at the top of the screen, search for the package that contains the activity, and install it.

-Whenever an activity is not available, you would need to go to the Manage Packages feature and install them using that method.
-It should go without saying that the other options should be obviously incorrect now.
+It should go without saying that the other options are incorrect.

+<h3>Manage Packages</h3>

-The Manage Packages feature has three areas to it: Local, Marketplace and Official.
+The _Manage Packages_ feature has three areas to it: Local, Marketplace and Official.

 <img src="https://github.com/uipath-certification/uipath-certification.github.io/blob/master/assets/Managepackages.jpg"/>